 Blog > Channel Incentives

-Back to the fundamentals: the 4 why’s of an incentive/loyalty program
+The 4 why’s of an incentive & loyalty program

 No one doubts the value of a channel incentive program: your selling partners respond with increased productivity.
 But beyond that lofty and somewhat abstract objective, many marketing and channel program professionals struggle to articulate the raisons d’etre of an applied incentivization strategy.
 And knowing – and being able to articulate – those reasons is fundamental to designing and executing incentive programs that work: